DeepPavlovAdmin/convai/index.md

 The competition consists of four rounds.

 1. **Qualification round.** Registered participants submit an application consisting of two parts.
 (1) Proposal describing details of scientific approach and statement of work including milestones, resources, and other relevant information (up to 1 page and an unlimited number of pages for references), in addition provide a system architecture and relevant technical information (maximum 2 page PDF).
 (2) Reference to either your submission on SQuAD or MS MARCO leaderboards, or link to your chatbot for testing.
 Submission of results is closed on the **_18th of June, 2017_**.
 Notification of acceptance till **_25th of June, 2017_**.
 2. **Human Evaluation Round.** Members of selected teams are invited to participate in a week long NLP summer school by giving a talk on their research.
 Participation can be on site or remote.
 During the school week members of teams, school participants, and volunteers recruited via the competition web page evaluate the submitted dialogue systems on the competition task.
 At the end of Human Evaluation Round, up to 10 teams are selected for the NIPS Live Competition.
 Every team is required to evaluate at least 150 dialogues during the Round.
+Evaluation is done remotely via a messaging platform.
 3. **Tuning Round.** Dataset of rated dialogues collected during the Human Evaluation Round is open sourced and can be used by participating teams to tune their solutions.
 4. **NIPS Round.** Starting two weeks before the NIPS conference teams and volunteers perform evaluation of submitted dialogue systems.
 At the beginning of NIPS the conference participants are invited to volunteer in evaluation of teams’ solutions adjusted over the Tuning Round.
 Final rating of submissions is presented on the Competition session at NIPS.